ryohare/kringlecon-2020/6-splunk/README.md

 ### Answer
 13

-## Question 2 - Two Indes for Technique T1059.003
+## Question 2 - Two Indexes for Technique T1059.003
 Just read the data from the splunk query results from question 1.
 ### Answer
 t1059.003-main t1059.003-win